rmja/festivalpos/README.md

 * Allow for multiple points of sale with individual statistics
 * Buy using predefined customer credit accounts, creditcard using SumUp (not working yet), and cash payments.
 * Easily message organizing staff in case of technical issues, supply outages, etc.

+The program is used by the local music festival [Kajfest](http://kajfest.dk) on the beatiful island of [Læsø](https://laesoe.dk).
+It is made by me and is free and open source - please use it however you want!